surajRathi/abhiyaan_application/B_3_computer_vision/traffic_light/1_simple/README.md

 The program max\_color\_detection.py filters out red, green, and yellow from the HSV version of the image.
 The color with the maximum pixels is the color of the light.

-Runs successfully against the given images.
+Program runs successfully against the given sample images.